michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 Where `x` is our input parameter, `n` is the number of sines to use, `s` is the standard deviation, and `T` is the period.

 One of the interesting things about the error function is that it's usually given in terms of some kind of location and scale parameter (like a mean and standard deviation), not as separate inputs to the function, but as direct modifications to your input.
-This means, that if we set our previous standard deviation parameter, $\sigma$, to one, meaning our cumulative distribution function then becomes:
+This means, that if we set our previous standard deviation parameter, $\sigma$, to one, our cumulative distribution function then becomes:

 ```math
 \Phi \left ( \frac{t-\mu}{\sigma} \right ) \approx \frac{2}{T} \left (\frac{t-\mu}{2\sigma} + \sum_{n\,=\,1}^{n_\mathrm{max}} \frac{T}{2\pi n}\mathrm{e}^{-\frac{1}{2} (2\pi \frac{n}{T})^2} \sin\left(2\pi \frac{n}{T\sigma} (t-\mu)\right) \right ) + \frac{1}{2}